Ma's Mutton Curry (halal)

-An aromatic melt in your mouth goat dish laced with yogurt and our mom’s blend of spices.
+An aromatic melt in your mouth goat dish seasoned with our mother’s blend of spices.
 This is a labor intensive dish, kept for weekends or entertaining.
-Our starter sauce enables you to this any night of the week!
+Our starter sauce enables you to enjoy this any night of the week!
 We use locally sourced goat from a Bay Area farm.

-- Lock lid, set valve to seal and cook on high pressure for 40 minutes (50 if frozen).
+- Lock lid, set valve to SEAL and cook on HIGH PRESSURE for 45 minutes.

-- Once done, let rest for 10 minutes and set valve to vent to release pressure
+- Once done, let rest for 10 minutes, then set valve to VENT to release remaining pressure.

-- Set to saute mode, and stir intermittently for 3-5 minutes to thicken sauce.
+- Set to SAUTE mode, and stir intermittently for 3-4 minutes to thicken sauce.

-- Optional garnish suggestions: cilantro, raw onions, lemon, serrano pepper, yogurt.
+- Classic accompaniments are cilantro, raw onions, lemon, serrano peppers and yogurt.

-- Can be enjoyed with rice or roti.
+- Best served with rice or Indian flatbread.

 Fun Facts:Goat meat is actually lower in calories, saturated fats, and cholesterol than beef, pork, lamb and chicken.
 It also contains a higher amount of protein and more iron than beef (see comparison chart below).
 This means goat meat is the leaner and healthier option, compared to equal servings of chicken, lamb, beef or pork.